andrewpeck/etl_module_test_fw/README.md

 inclusive of all changes from the previous recommended version; please only use the versions listed here unless instructed otherwise.

+### v3.0.4

+  - Multi-rb support
+  - Add header rate counters
+  - Reduce archive size
+  - Improve timing closure
+      - ETROC data inversion is registered
+      - ETROC err monitors are registered
+      - RXSLIDE goes through an XPM CDC pulse synchronizer
+      - FEC flags from lpgbt core have an additional pipeline stage
+      - LPGBT ready signals are registered
+      - Add a global random QINJ generator

+### v2.1.11

+  - Add a data frame counter for each ETROC
+  - Fix TX FIFO

 ### v2.1.10

   - Add a synchronized QINJ + L1A command

 ### v2.1.9